dergeberl/kubeteach/README.md

 Kubeteach is an operator build with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) to learn kubernetes in kubernetes.

+Kubeteach was created because I wanted to improve my golang and kubernetes operator knowledge.
+I came across kubebuilder and had the idea to learn Kubernetes in kubernetes.

-The idea is to get tasks as a kubernetes object (custom resource) to learn how to interact with kubernetes and kubectl.
+The idea is to get tasks as a kubernetes objects (custom resource) to learn how to interact with kubernetes/kubectl while solving tasks in the kubernetes cluster.
-The operator will check if a task is successfully completed based in defined conditions.
+Kubeteach checks whether a task has been completed successfully based on defined conditions.

 :warning: **Note:** kubeteach is not designed to deploy it to a production cluster.
 I recommend to use [kind](https://kind.sigs.k8s.io/) to use kubeteach and learn kubernetes.
 There is **no** deletion job for created objects from exercises.

 :construction: **Kubeteach is still in a very early stage of development, which means it may not always be stable and major api changes are necessary.**

 ## Learn kubernetes with kubeteach

+:warning: Unfortunately, only a few tasks are currently available.
+More tasks will be added soon.

 ### Preparation